white-richard/PASTA/README.md

 bash scripts/train_ppasta.bash
 ```

 PPASTA trains the Perceiver alignment stage against the translation embeddings.
-The default script consumes the cached visual features from [step 1](<README#Extract visual features>) instead of running the vision tower again.
+The default script consumes the cached visual features from Extract visual features instead of running the vision tower again.

 Output: